Story at a glance:

 Douglas Fir

-Douglas fir was used for this Georgia house’s timber frame, tongue and groove ceilings, and the trim around windows and floorboards.
-The project was designed by New Energy Works with reclaimed wood from Pioneer Millworks and fine woodworking from NEWwoodworks.
+New Energy Works used Douglas fir for the timber frame, tongue and groove ceilings, and trim around windows and floorboards for one of their residential projects in Georgia.
+The home incorporated reclaimed wood from Pioneer Millworks and fine woodworking from NEWwoodworks.

 “This project represents a good compromise between high design and high performance in that we didn’t make any sacrifices to the aesthetics, but we were able to bring in some high-performance features,” architect David Shirley of New Energy Works previously told gb&d.